filecoin-saturn/contracts/README.md

 ### Deployment

+> TODO: Implement a deployment script for the evaluator contract.

-To deploy the contracts to the hyperspace testnet you need to create a list of payees in a `.payees`.
+To deploy a Factory contract to the hyperspace testnet you need to create a list of payees in a `.payees`.
 This is a new line delineated list of address we want to send payouts to.
 For instance:
 ```bash
 0x1FE76102978Dbb20566BA59E29e6256715a7de4d
 0xd3043090211ebd3dabc74d0eb9cc468e1dfbb700